-Contact Dr. Austin, certified Chiropractic Neurologist, today for a full neurological and cognitive assessment, including diagnostic imaging if deemed necessary.
-Dr. Austin’s expertise treating patients with neurological imbalances, coupled with the latest technological and therapeutic advancements, ensures you’re working with a consummate professional who always has your total body wellness in mind.
+Contact Dr. Paul, certified Chiropractic Neurologist, today for a full neurological and cognitive assessment, including diagnostic imaging if deemed necessary.
+Dr. Paul’s expertise treating patients with neurological imbalances, coupled with the latest technological and therapeutic advancements, ensures you’re working with a consummate professional who always has your total body wellness in mind.

-Dr. Paul Austin, a Functional Neurologist at Austin Functional Wellness in Louisville, CO, uses advanced technology and years of experience to help patients naturally overcome neurological imbalances.
+Dr. Paul, a Functional Neurologist at Austin Functional Wellness in Lafayette, CO, uses advanced technology and years of experience to help patients naturally overcome neurological imbalances.